dart-lang/flute/engine/README.md

-Flutter Web engine extracted into a pub package for experimentation.
+Dummy Flutter engine that doesn't render anything.
+Only good for benchmarking.